schnerring/schnerring.github.io/content/posts/opnsense-baseline-guide/index.md

 #### Allow Intranet Pings

 We allow ICMP pings for the entire local network.
-Pings can be maliciously abused, so you may put stricter rules into place if required.
+Pings are maliciously abusable, so you may put stricter rules into place if required.

 ![Screenshot of intranet firewall rules](firewall-rules-intranet.png)